coreboot/coreboot/Documentation/index.md

 they provide standard interfaces or entirely custom boot flows.

-Popular [payloads](payloads.md) in use with coreboot are SeaBIOS, which provides PCBIOS services, Tianocore, which provides UEFI services, GRUB2, the bootloader used by many Linux distributions, or depthcharge, a custom boot loader used on Chromebooks.
+Popular [payloads](payloads.md) in use with coreboot are SeaBIOS, which provides PCBIOS services, edk2, which provides UEFI services, GRUB2, the bootloader used by many Linux distributions, or depthcharge, a custom boot loader used on Chromebooks.